 - 5-year suspension when you accumulate 9 or more traffic violations in a 10-year period, such as speeding tickets, plus one major offense, which can include driving with a suspended license

-If you’re currently facing an infraction or offense that will put you into the category of Habitual Traffic Violators, it’s crucial that you talk to an experienced Indiana traffic defense lawyer about your options if you don’t want to lose your license for years — or even for life.
+If you’re currently facing an infraction or offense that will put you into the category of Habitual Traffic Violators, it’s crucial that you talk to our experienced attorneys for traffic violations about your options if you don’t want to lose your license for years — or even for life.

 Many traffic violations and criminal traffic offenses in Indiana result in points being added to your driver’s license when you pay the ticket, plead no contest, or are found guilty of the violation or offense.
 Points can range from 2 points added for relatively minor offense such as an equipment violation up to 8 points added for a serious offense such as aggressive driving or leaving the scene of an accident.